MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 Does it Work?
 -------------

-In December 2017, the software for the libsrshim approach looks ready, it is deployed in some small parallel (non-operational runs).
+In December 2017, the software for the libsrshim approach looked ready, it is deployed in some small parallel (non-operational runs).
 It is expected that in January 2018, more parallel runs will be tried, and it should proceed to operations this winter.
 It is expected that the delay in files appearing on the second file system will be on the order of five minutes after they are written on the source tree, or 72 times faster than rsync (see next section for performance info).